fledge-iot/fledge-notify-control/docs/index.rst

 In this case the *speed* value will be substituted by the value of the *desiredSpeed* data point of the *equipment* asset that triggered the notification to be sent.

+Asset Based Control
+###################

-If then fan is controlled by the same south service that is ingesting the data into the asset *equipment*, then we could use the *asset* destination key rather than name the south service explicitly.
+If the fan is controlled by the same south service that is ingesting the data into the asset *equipment*, then we could use the *asset* destination key rather than name the south service explicitly.
+This is useful because it allows us to write control paths that related to physical assets rather than the services in Fledge that are monitoring the assets.

 .. code-block:: JSON